onobori/site-www/src/_guides/language/language-tour.md

 Dart provides [Exception][] and [Error][] types, as well as numerous predefined subtypes.
 You can, of course, define your own exceptions.
-However, Dart programs can throw any non-null object—not just Exception and Error objects—as an exception.
+However, Dart programs can throw any non-null object?not just Exception and Error objects?as an exception.

 ### Throw